RoboJackets/constitution/pub/SGA_Constitution.md

 All officer/business meetings shall be governed by the procedure contained in Robert’s Rules of Order.

+Robert’s Rules of Order will be used in instances not covered in this constitution.

 ****

 Written notification to all members must be made by mail or email, at least two (2) weeks in advance of any proposed change in the constitution.
 Amendments are subject to the approval by the Student Government and Student Activities Committee.
 The procedure for amending the constitution is as follows: The amendment will be read in a general meeting open to all club members.
 All club officers must be in attendance.
 Once the amendment is read to all members in attendance, an open discussion will ensue.
 The club president will moderate the discussion.
 Once all discussion is complete, the members in attendance will vote on whether to accept or deny the amendment.

-Acceptance of any amendment to the constitution will require vote of the entire club membership.
+Acceptance of any amendment to the constitution will require vote with quorum established.
+A quorum is established by greater than half of the voting membership.

+Amendments are subject to the approval of the Student Government Association and the Student Activities Committee.